Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: The PHQMD results in comparison to experimental data

 As already stated, the $v_2(y_0)$ coefficients for the FOPI data in Figs. \ref{fig:FOPI12v2y0} and \ref{fig:FOPI15v2y0} are shown for the selected interval of $u_{t0}$.
 The results for $v_2(y_0)$ for $u_{t0} >0.4$ can be better understood if one studies the $u_{to}$ dependence of the flow explicitly.

 The experimental and the PHQMD results for $v_2(u_{t0})$ at midrapidity, $|y_0|<0.4$, are shown in Figs. \ref{fig:Fopi_v2mid12} and \ref{fig:Fopi_v2mid15}.
 These figures show the $v_2$ of protons, deuterons, tritons and $^4$He as a function of the scaled transverse momentum $u_{t0}$ for the $0.25<b_0<0.45$ impact parameter range for Au+Au collisions at $E_{kin}$=1.2 and 1.5 A GeV, respectively.
-One can see that for protons the $v_2$ dependence on $u_{t0}$, as predicted by PHQMD, is much stronger than that for the experimental data, an observation which is a bit surprising in view of the fact that for the HADES data the $p_T$ dependence of $v_2$ is reasonably well described by PHQMD calculations with a SM EoS.
+One can see that for protons the $v_2$ dependence on $u_{t0}$, as predicted by PHQMD, is much stronger than that for the experimental data, an observation, which is a bit surprising in view of the fact that for the HADES data the $p_T$ dependence of $v_2$ is reasonably well described by PHQMD calculations with a SM EoS.
 This explains the mismatch of $v_2(y_0)$ between theory and experiment in Figs. \ref{fig:FOPI12v2y0} and \ref{fig:FOPI15v2y0}, where the lower $u_{t0}$ boundary is 0.4.
-The deviation is stronger for large $u_{t0}$, i.e. for the region which is selected for Figs. \ref{fig:FOPI12v2y0} and \ref{fig:FOPI15v2y0}.
+The deviation is stronger for large $u_{t0}$, i.e. for the region, which is selected for Figs. \ref{fig:FOPI12v2y0} and \ref{fig:FOPI15v2y0}.
 The $v_2$ dependence on $u_{to}$ of the experimental data for deuterons and tritons is well described by PHQMD employing a hard EoS, which results in slightly larger values of $v_2$ than the SM EoS, while the soft EoS underestimates clearly $v_2$ for protons and clusters.

-The plot on the lower row of Fig. \ref{fig:Fopi_v2mid12} shows the compilation of $v_2(u_{t0})$ for protons, deuterons, tritons and $^4$He for the SM EoS at $E_{kin}$= 1.2 A GeV in comparison with the experimental data.
-Also the FOPI data show a nontrivial dependence of the slope on the mass of the clusters.
-The difference between protons and clusters is substantially reduced if one displays $v_2/A$ instead of $v_2$ as one can see from the bottom right panel of this figure.
-We see for the FOPI data now an almost perfect scaling of the calculation for $u_{t0}<0.8$ in the PHQMD calculation (which is also present if we replace $u_{t0}$ by $p_T$), whereas the data do not show such a scaling.
-In Fig. \ref{fig:Fopi_v2mid15} we display only the compilation because the error bars are too large for that a scaling presentation is meaningful.
+The plots on the bottom rows of Fig. \ref{fig:Fopi_v2mid12} and \ref{fig:Fopi_v2mid15} show the compilation of $v_2(u_{t0})$ for protons, deuterons, tritons and $^4$He for the SM EoS at $E_{kin}$= 1.2 A GeV and 1.5 A GeV, respectively, in comparison with the FOPI experimental data.
+As seen in the left panels, also the FOPI data show a nontrivial dependence of the slope on the mass of the clusters.
+The difference between protons and clusters is substantially reduced if one displays, as discussed above for Fig. \ref{fig:v2pt_HADES_scaling}, scaled $v_2/A$ instead of $v_2$ as one can see from the bottom right panels of the figs. \ref{fig:Fopi_v2mid12} and \ref{fig:Fopi_v2mid15}.
+We see that (similar to HADES) the FOPI data for $u_{t0}<0.8$ as well as for the PHQMD calculations show close to midrapidity an almost perfect scaling (which is also present if we replace in PHQMD $u_{t0}$ by $p_T/A$) at low $p_T$ ($u_T<0.8$).
+For $u_{t0}>0.8$ neither the experimental results nor the calculations show scaling.